Bank Top kilns

 Relics of the entire mining and refining process and the communities that worked there still remain at East kilns.
 Two monumental sets of calcining kilns can be seen for miles from across the valley.
 A chimney stands high on the moor and near derelict cottages show that this was once a bustling centre of industry with several hundred people working and living on the hillside.

 As at Bank Top Kilns, project work here included consolidating the stone and brickwork of the North Kilns (known as the Iron Kilns) at Rosedale East to minimise further deterioration.
 The work has conserved the existing masonry and will help prevent further decay to the brickwork.
 This has helped to restore the historic importance of the site, making it a popular point of interest for the public on the Rosedale walk.
 A brand-new on site interpretation feature illustrates what the kilns and area looked like when in full operation.

 Hay meadows and daffodils

 Rosedale contains some of the best remaining upland hay meadows in the North York Moors, a legacy of traditional agricultural practices that are at risk of being lost through changes to land management.
 The wild daffodil (Narcissus pseudonarcissus), the only daffodil native to Britain, is also found throughout the valley, providing a cheerful welcome to spring every year.

-The project will work will farmers and land managers to sustain, restore and improve these valuable habitats for people and wildlife to enjoy.
-Walks and trails through the area will highlight the best places and times of year to see the fascinating flowers and the animals that benefit from this work.
+The project has worked with farmers and land managers to sustain, restore and improve these valuable habitats for people and wildlife to enjoy.
+Walks and trails through the area highlight the best places and times of year to see the fascinating flowers and the animals that benefit from this work.

 One particular bird that has found a home around Rosedale is the ring ouzel (Turdus torquatus).
 This attractive summer visitor looks similar to a blackbird but has a striking white chest.
 It migrates here from North Africa in spring and nests in the heather and rock outcrops left from the mines and quarries, before returning in autumn.